giacomodeliberali/ICT-infrastructure/README.md

 There are one or more lines (for reliability and fault tolerance reasond) coming from different generators to the datacenter (i.e. each line 80 KW , 200 A more or less.
 Can use it for 6 racks 32A/ rack.
 Maybe I will not use the whole 32 A so I can put more racks).
 The lines are attached to an **UPS Uninterruptible Power Supply/Source**.
 It is a rack or half a rack with batteries (not enought to keep on the servers) that in some cases can power the DC for ~20 minutes.
 There are a **Control Panel** and a **Generator**.
 When the power lines fail the UPS is active between their failure and the starting of the generator.
 The energy that arrives to the UPS should be divided among the servers and the switches.
 The UPS is attached to the **PDU** (Power Distribution Unit) which is linked to the **server PDU** with a pair of lines for redundancy.
-In the server there are the power plugs in a row that can monitored via a web server running on the rack PDU.
+In the server there are the power plugs in a row that can be  monitored via a web server running on the rack PDU.
 Example of rack PDU: 2 banks, 12 plugs each, 16 A each bank, 15 KW per rack, 42 servers per rack.

 ### PUE: Power Usage Effectiveness